 Using our vocabulary we would say it is bonding social capital or bridging social capital.
-For bonding social capital is the social network between those already know each other they may have family from the same village, same background.
-But bridging is a certain kind of social network, it is heterogenous, it is involvement in parts you are not familiar with, perhaps you are not from the same background.
-I would say in that part of SSP it is still bonding social capital rather than bridging social capital, so I just introduce this as three parts of a village (the drug users/sellers, the elderly/disabled, the vulnerable minority groups), but they are not the same village, they do not have much interaction.
+Bonding social capital is the social network between those that already know each other, they may have family from the same village, the same background.
+But bridging is a certain kind of social network, it is heterogenous, it is involvement in parts that you are not familiar with, perhaps you are not from the same background.
+I would say in that part of SSP it is still bonding social capital rather than bridging social capital, so I just introduce this as three parts of a village (the drug users or sellers, the elderly or disabled, the vulnerable minority groups), but they are not of the same village, they do not have much interaction.

-Another way of talking about social network I would say, sometimes they are quite isolated or lonely, so they need each other, they need some kind of mutual help, I would say yes and now after knowing their lives.
+Another way of talking about a social network is that sometimes they are quite isolated or lonely, so they need each other, they need some kind of mutual help, I would say now after getting to know their lives.
 One way round, many of these elderly and disabled are in the middle, they need to get help from social workers, and they can get access to public housing.
-Some say however that it is more connected to social relations; on the street they can have more conversation, friends, some checkups, they can be in the park - in this area there is quite a lot of food assistance, someone will come to check up and provide food.
+Some say however that it is more connected to social relations; on the street they can have more conversation, friends, some checkups, they can be in the park—in this area there is quite a lot of food assistance, someone will come to check up and provide food.

 Different Mutual Relationships

-Every day there will be some kind of food supply.
-This kind of mutual relationships - have about two or three friends.
-They may not trust everyone in this sometimes people steal things or borrow money and don’t return.
+Every day there is some kind of food supply.
+These kind of mutual relationships—have about two or three friends.
+They may not trust everyone in this community; sometimes people steal things or borrow money that they don’t return.
 So they try to maintain this shallow relationship with one another, at the same time of there being a lot of mistrust and problems.
-So you can see it is not just a large village where everybody shares everything.
+You can see it is not just a large village where everybody shares everything.
 There is still the question of how to protect your own belongings.

 The difference is; if they go to the public housing, nobody will notice you, nobody is concerned about you.
-They won’t know their neighbours - it is worse than here.
+They won’t know their neighbours—it is worse than here.
 This is not ideal, but more individualised than the public housing.
-The elderly say “I would die and my neighbours would find out by the smell” but here, I also still have someone “if I am sick, I know someone who can call the ambulance” - isn’t that strange?
+The elderly say “I would die and my neighbours would find out by the smell” but here, I also still have someone “if I am sick, I know someone who can call the ambulance”—isn’t that strange?

-People here still belong to something, they are still in the memory of someone, it is quite an interesting phenomena as a sociologist to study, when we see what kind of care people want – not just money, not just accommodation, so we want to use this word homeless rather than street sleepers - but they do not have the care or belongingness of a home - in this case (of the self builders) it is a certain kind of belongingness, a certain kind of interaction with the public.
-So I think it is quite an interesting phenomena when we talk about if this is a public space or a private space.
+People here still belong to something, they are still in the memory of someone, it is quite an interesting phenomena as a sociologist to study, when we see what kind of care people want—not just money, not just accommodation, so we want to use this word homeless rather than street sleepers—but they do not have the care or belongingness of a home—in this case (of the self builders) it is a certain kind of belongingness, a certain kind of interaction with the public.
+I think it is quite an interesting phenomena when we talk about if this is a public space or a private space.

 Self-built Homes